Go to: Extra > Products > Products

 Margin Rule Product Group: If you are using product group margins, the margin rule of the product group you have chosen in the top of the screen will be shown here.

-When the product group has no margin rule, you can assign one by clicking ‘productgroup has no margin rule’ and enter the details.
+When the product group has no margin rule, you can assign one by clicking ‘productgroup has no margin rule’ and entering the details.

 Packaging Quantities: This section allows you to define how the product is packaged and it allows for the cost price per order unit to be converted to the cost price per sales unit.
 For example, when a sales unit is one tablet, and the tablets come in boxes of 100, and the boxes are ordered in big boxes of 5, then you can define the following;